unyt-org/uix/docs/manual/12 Style and Themes.md

 If you don't want any predefined styles, you can use the plain themes [`uix-light-plain`](https://github.com/unyt-org/uix/blob/uix-new/src/themes/uix-light-plain.ts) and [`uix-dark-plain`](https://github.com/unyt-org/uix/blob/uix-new/src/themes/uix-dark-plain.ts).
 They only define basic text and background colors for dark and light mode, everything else is up to you.

 #### Tailwind CSS
-UIX also offers full support for [Tailwind CSS](https://tailwindcss.com/), a popular utility-first CSS framework that allows developers to rapidly build modern UIs using predefined CSS classes.
+UIX also offers full support for [Tailwind CSS 4](https://tailwindcss.com/), a popular utility-first CSS framework that allows developers to rapidly build modern UIs using predefined CSS classes.

 To use TailwindCSS in your UIX application, import the theme and apply it on both the frontend and backend: